apache/openwhisk-wskdeploy/docs/wskdeploy_triggerrule_basic.md

 # Triggers and Rules

 ## Creating a Trigger for an Action
-This example shows how to create a Trigger that is compatible with the previous, more advanced "Hello world" Action, which has multiple input parameters of different types, and connect them together using a Rule.
+This example shows how to create a Trigger that is compatible with the previous, more [advanced "Hello world" Action example](wskdeploy_action_advanced_parms.md#actions), which has multiple input parameters of different types, and connect them together using a Rule.

 ### Manifest File
 #### _Example: “Hello world” Action with a compatible Trigger and Rule_